chrsmrrs/articletemplate/README.md

 # articletemplate
-LaTeX template for journal article.
+A LaTeX template for journal articles based on KOMA-Script's `scrartcl class`.